-- The AS also needs to raise student awareness because student engagement is challenging for the organization. - A small Board of Directors allows for a potential lack of diverse representation. - The AS' focus is primarily on internal issues rather than representation. - There is also a lack of accountability, specifically on the AS Board of Directors. - The Board of Directors are unable to focus on the priorities/goals developed early in the year because they are working on day to day operations. - Currently the model lacks "Channels for advocacy." - A need to work with other leadership bodies on campus to create more interdependence. - Better representation - Primarily the lack of representation of satellite campus students and Graduate students. - Currently, the complexity of the AS structure makes it hard to understand - Hiring structure is overwhelming and does not allow for a "team" to be hired together, and instead focuses on hiring each individual position by different search committee groups
+Challenges The potential to overwork students, which leads to The potential to overwork students, which leads to high turnover.
+Hasty decisions are not advantageous to the AS.
+Currently the AS needs to have an avenue for increased transparency.
+The AS also needs to raise student awareness because student engagement is challenging for the organization.
+A small Board of Directors allows for a potential lack of diverse representation.
+The AS' focus is primarily on internal issues rather than representation.
+There is also a lack of accountability, specifically on the AS Board of Directors are unable to focus on the priorities/goals developed early in the year because they are working on day to day operations.
+Currently the model lacks "Channels for advocacy."
+A need to work with other leadership bodies on campus to create more interdependence.
+Better representation Primarily the lack of representation of satellite campus students and Graduate students.
+Currently, the complexity of the AS structure makes it hard to understand Hiring structure is overwhelming and does not allow for a "team" to be hired together, and instead focuses on hiring each individual position by different search committee groups